eraofchaos/eraofchaos.github.io/units/Centaur.md

 ---
 title: "Centaur"
 permalink: /units/Centaur/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Centaur.
+Centaur Units.
+Centaur Captain.
 Era of Chaos Centaurs are born warriors.
 From a young age, they dedicate themselves to the art of war.
 They are versatile fighters, best at charging, fighting, and scouting."
 unitID: 201
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Centaur"
 toc: true